For a Drug and Alcohol Counsellor Emigrating to Australia

 Ensuring Drug and Alcohol Counsellors Are In High Demand

-Curently, Drug and Alcohol Counsellors are on the STSOL skills shortage list.
-Being on the STSOL list means a Drug and Alcohol Counsellor may qualify for the following visa streams:
+Curently, Drug and Alcohol Counsellors are on the STSOL list.
+Being on this list means a Drug and Alcohol Counsellor may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Drug and Alcohol Counsellor

-Before a Drug and Alcohol Counsellor can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Drug and Alcohol Counsellors invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Drug and Alcohol Counsellor, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Drug and Alcohol Counsellor:

 The profession “a Drug and Alcohol Counsellor” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Drug and Alcohol Counsellor” and is uniquely identified by the code 272112.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Drug and Alcohol Counsellor:

-For a Drug and Alcohol Counsellor to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Drug and Alcohol Counsellor to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: